ddubrava/angular-yandex-maps/docs/directives/multiroute.md

 # Multiroute

-Component for creating Multi-route on the map
+Directive for creating Multi-route on the map

 ## Usage